 Bastyr University Researcher Launches Five-day Program to Bring Progressive, Personalized Medicine to Those with Parkinson’s Disease

-In 2014, Dale Bredesen, MD, demonstrated reversal of cognitive decline in an Alzheimer’s population using a comprehensive, personalized therapeutic program.* Bastyr University researcher Laurie Mischley, ND, MPH, PhD thinks a similar approach can also be applied to Parkinson’s disease.
+In 2014, Dale Bredesen, MD, demonstrated a reversal of the cognitive decline in an Alzheimer’s population using a comprehensive, personalized therapeutic program.* Bastyr University researcher Laurie Mischley, ND, MPH, PhD thinks a similar approach can also be applied to Parkinson’s disease.
 Mischley insists, “there are plenty of established strategies for slowing, and even reversing, PD.
-Most don’t come in the form of drugs and surgery and can’t be taught in a 30 minute clinic visit.
+Most don’t come in the form of drugs and surgery and can’t be taught in a 30-minute clinic visit.

 With this in mind, Dr. Mischley is facilitating PD Summer School, a five-day medical-educational retreat for people with PD, occurring August 13-17, 2017 at Bastyr’s Kenmore campus outside Seattle, Washington.